William Holland (politician)

 William Holland (born 1782) was an Irish-born farmer and politician in Nova Scotia.
 He represented Annapolis County in the Nova Scotia House of Assembly from 1836 to 1840.

-He was born in Armagh, where he married a Miss Reilly.
+He was born in Armagh, where he married Miss Reilly.
 In 1812, Holland and his family boarded a ship bound for New York City.
 The vessel was captured by a British war ship and taken to Halifax.
 At that point, Holland decided to settle at Wilmot in Annapolis County.
 He was a promoter of the Methodist church in the area.
 After his term in the provincial assembly, he returned to the operation of his farm.